 A schedule listing the dates of the midterm and final examinations for the current semester or session will be posted on the Gateway.
 Examinations are typically administered from 6:30-9:30PM.
 Mid-semester exams, when given, will be administered during class as announced by the instructor.

 B. Exam Schedule

-Examinations will be given on a per subject basis as indicated on the exam schedule.
+Examinations will be given on a per subject basis as indicated on the exam schedule posted on the Student Gateway.

 1. Spring Start and First Year